s-cassidy/docter/README.md

 ## Configuration and key concepts

+You must create a config file.
+By default it should be in `~/.config/` and be called `docter.toml`, but feel free to change this in the script.

 DocTer has two key concepts.

 - **Sources**: Sources are websites that you find useful for documentation certain topics.